vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_mainloop_code.md

 ^code init_cmd_draw shared/vk_initializers.cpp

-when a command buffer is started, we need to give it an info struct with some properties.
+When a command buffer is started, we need to give it an info struct with some properties.
 We will not be using inheritance info so we can keep it nullptr, but we do need the flags.

 Here is the link to the spec for this structure [VkCommandBufferBeginInfo](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/chap6.html#VkCommandBufferBeginInfo)